Miss West Sound’s Outstanding Teen Representatives

 Emilie graduated from Klahowya Secondary School where she was ASB President, President of the LEO Club, Vice President of Honor Society and a cheerleader.

-Emilie is now a student at Carleton College in Minnesota, working towards a major in Biology and double minoring in Spanish and Dance.
-She is a member of Semaphore Repertory Dance Company, and a board member of Carleton’s Pre-Health Association.
-She works as a CNA and an ER Technician.
-Emilie also teaches CPR courses at Carleton through the American Heart Association and is a member of the Wolff Research lab at Carleton, doing genetic research with C. Elegans.
+Emilie graduated from Carleton College in Minnesota, with a BS in Biology and a double minor in Spanish and Dance.
+She was a member of Semaphore Repertory Dance Company, and a board member of Carleton’s Pre-Health Association.
+She worked as a CNA and an ER Technician while teaching CPR courses at Carleton through the American Heart Association.
+She was also a member of the Wolff Research lab at Carleton, doing genetic research with C. Elegans.
+Emilie is taking a gap year, teaching English in Spain before she begins Medical School.
 Her career goal is to become a Pediatric Surgeon.

-Emilie has earned almost $2,500 through her participation in the MAO.
+Emilie earned almost $2,500 through her participation in the MAO.

 2019 – Cheyenne Amar